Mk-CloudLeader/CloudMeet/Week5-Compute/Compute_notes.md

 - Reserved can be purchased as a reservation for up to 70% of the on demand price

 **EC2  pricing calculator**
-  - estimate the cost for your architecture solution
+  - estimate the cost for your architectural solution
+  - the different pricing models of EC2
+     On-demand : Pay by hr or second based on instance family type reserved   : reserved capacity for 1 - 3 years. upto 72% discount Spot  : purchase unused capacity at discount of 90%. price fluctuates with supply and demand
+     Dedicated : A physical server dedicated for your use.
+Most expensive. <use case : compliance, Licensing) Supports both on-demand and reserved

 | Link | https://aws.amazon.com/ec2/instance-types/|